adhenrique/laravel-domain-oriented/README.md

 - [ ] Support for old Laravel versions
 - [ ] Or Where filter
 - [ ] OOP improvements
+- [ ] Add beforeAll and beforeFindById tests

 ## Testing
 ```bash